 The Partition of Ireland dates from the end of the First World War.
 After the Easter Rising of 1916 and the assertion of independence by Sinn Fein in 1918, a devastating civil war broke out following the division of Ireland into north and south.
 The consequences of partition are still felt today.

-Suzanne Lacy investigates how the border frames identity and intervenes in the routine of everyday life.
-For this new commission, she co-creates with residents a series of localised gatherings and individual musings on visible and invisible borders.
+Suzanne Lacy investigated how the border frames identity and intervenes in the routine of everyday life.
+For this commission, she co-created with residents a series of localised gatherings and individual musings on visible and invisible borders.

 Lacy is a celebrated pioneer of social practice, a form of art that engages the public in collaborative projects on social issues such as class, race and gender equity.
-For the final season of 14-18 NOW, Lacy works with communities from both sides of the Irish border on a shared artistic project.
+During the final season of 14-18 NOW, Lacy worked with communities from both sides of the Irish border on a shared artistic project.

 Co-commissioned by 14-18 NOW and Belfast International Arts Festival